fluxninja/aperture/docs/content/reference/aperturectl/completion/bash/bash.md

 Generate the autocompletion script for the bash shell.

 This script depends on the 'bash-completion' package.
-If it's not installed already, you can install it via your OS's package manager.
+If it is not installed already, you can install it using your operating system's package manager.

 To load completions in your current shell session: